How to automate email to SFTP transfers using Couchdrop

 The easiest way to do this is from the Mailbox configuration in the File Actions tab.
 This creates a pre-configured workflow and attaches the Mailbox as the trigger.

 From there, you can add conditions or actions to automate the transfer.
 In this case, suppose we only want to transfer some of the files to the SFTP server.
 First, add a condition for filename matching a specific name or type, such as *.csv.
-This will only transfer CSV files to the server, while other files will remain in the Shared Drive folder.
+This will only transfer CSV files to the server, while other files could be sent elsewhere or even deleted.

 And that's it!
 The entire process of emailing a file to cloud storage and conditionally transferring files to a remote SFTP server is now automated.